 - Do you invite people you actually don’t like to your home or gatherings or give them gifts?

-- Do you fib when someone asks your opinion of their clothing, furniture or idea in the hopes they won’t be offended or reject you?
+- When someone asks your opinion of their clothing, furniture or idea, do you fib, in the hopes they won’t be offended or reject you?

 The Antidote to Seeking Approval: